lorpac/network_vmd/README.md

         Usage: create_perturbation_net.py [OPTIONS] PDB_ID PDB_ID_REF

         Options:
         --threshold INTEGER         difference threshold do connect residues in the perturbation network  [default: 0]
         --select_positions TEXT     if True, create a list of sequence positions to consider (from --start and --stop options)
                                     [default: False]
         --range_positions TEXT...   if not None and --select_positions is True, first and last positions of sequence to consider.
-If None or --select_positions is False, consider the whole sequence.
+If None or --select_positions is
+                                    False, consider the whole sequence.
         --dim TEXT                  dimensions to consider (1D, 2D, 3D, 4D, 3-4D, or
                                     all).  [default: all]
         --cutoff INTEGER            cutoff threshold for the connection of nodes in the amino acid network.  [default: 5]
         --output TEXT               output file name.
 If None, the output is 'netdimpdb_id.p'.
         --output_folder TEXT        output folder.
 Default is 'networks'.  [default: networks]
         --pdbs_path TEXT            path of folder containing the pdbs.  [default: pdbs]
+        --color_negative_edge TEXT  color of negative edges (wij_ref > wij).
+                                    [default: red]
+        --color_positive_edge TEXT  color of positive edges (wij > wij_ref).
+                                    [default: green]
         --help                      Show this message and exit.
         ```

         Example: